Solak, Rangers help knock Rays from AL wild-card lead, 6-4

 Rays: RHP Charlie Morton (14-6, 3.11 ERA) is set for the opener of a three-game series at the LA Angels on Friday.
 The two-time All-Star is trying to become a 15-game winner for the second straight season.

-Rangers: LHP Brock Burke (0-1, 3.52) is set for his fifth career start in the opener of a three-game series at home against Oakland.
+Rangers: LHP Brock Burke (0-1, 3.52) is set for his fifth career start in the opener of a three-game series at home against another AL wild-card contender in Oakland.
 The 23-year-old was acquired from Tampa Bay in the offseason in a three-team trade that also involved the A’s.